tenstorrent/tt-mlir/docs/src/ttrt.md

 ## Command Line

 There are different ways you can use the APIs under ttrt.
 The first is via the command line as follows.
-By default, all logging is saved in `ttrt.log` file.
 All artifacts are saved under `ttrt-artifacts` folder under `TT_MLIR_HOME` environment variable.
+By default, all logging is printed to the terminal.
+You can specify a log file to dump output to.

 ### read
 Read sections of a binary file